top of page

 Depending on the receipts submitted, you must reimburse accordingly, up to $59.00 per day of travel.

-Unless driving or traveling by train, flying is considered only 1 day of travel.
+Unless driving or traveling by train, flying should be considered only 1 day of travel.

 TRANSPORTATION REIMBURSEMENT – OUTBOUND